saghul/sjs/docs/source/modules/net.rst

     Transmit a message to the other socket.
 It can only be used with connected sockets.

-    :param data: The message that will be transmitted.
+    :param data: The message that will be transmitted (can be a string or a `Buffer`).
     :returns: The number of bytes from `data` which were actually sent.

     .. seealso::
         :man:`send(2)`

-.. js:function:: net.Socket.prototype.recvfrom([count])
+.. js:function:: net.Socket.prototype.recvfrom([nrecv])

     Similar to :js:func:`net.Socket.prototype.recv` but it can also be used in non-connected sockets.

-    :returns: An object with 2 properties: `data`, which contains the received message, and `address`, with the address of the sender.
+    :returns: An object with 2 properties: `address`, which contains the address of the sender and `nread` if a `Buffer` was used, or `data`, with the data as a string.

     .. seealso::
         :man:`recvfrom(2)`